 Router(config-utd-engstd-insp)#threat [protection,detection]

 Step 5.
-Configure Security Policy.
+Configure the Security Policy for the snort engine.

 Router(config-utd-engstd-insp)#policy [balanced, connectivity, security]